-Aduhelm is an amyloid beta-directed antibody indicated for the treatment of Alzheimer’s disease.
-It is approved under the accelerated approval pathway, which provides patients suffering from a serious disease earlier access to drugs when there is an expectation of clinical benefit despite some uncertainty about the clinical benefit of the drug.
+Aduhelm is an amyloid beta-directed antibody indicated to treat Alzheimer’s disease.
+Aduhelm is approved under the accelerated approval pathway, which provides patients with a serious disease earlier access to drugs when there is an expectation of clinical benefit despite some uncertainty about the clinical benefit.

 - November 6, 2020: Meeting of the Peripheral and Central Nervous System Drugs Advisory Committee Meeting Announcement